hivemq/hivemq4-docker-images/README.md

 Note that the `externalTrafficPolicy` annotation is necessary to allow the Kubernetes service to maintain a larger amount of concurrent connections.
 See [Source IP for Services](https://kubernetes.io/docs/tutorials/services/source-ip/#source-ip-for-services-with-type-nodeport) for more information.

-## Setting the Web UI username and password
+## Setting the HiveMQ Control Center username and password

-The environment variable `HIVEMQ_WEB_UI_PASSWORD` allows you to set the password of the Web UI by defining a SHA256 hash for a custom password.
+The environment variable `HIVEMQ_CONTROL_CENTER_PASSWORD` allows you to set the password of the HiveMQ Control Center by defining a SHA256 hash for a custom password.
-Additionally, you can also configure the username, using the environment variable `HIVEMQ_WEB_UI_USER`
+Additionally, you can also configure the username, using the environment variable `HIVEMQ_CONTROL_CENTER_USER`

 See [Generate a SHA256 Password](https://www.hivemq.com/docs/hivemq/latest/#hivemqdocs_generate_sha256_password) to read more about how to generate the password hash.